inshal-haq/entertainment-app/README.md

 - React libraries used
 	- React Router - for routing
 	- React Query - for fetching api and caching data
-	- Jotai - for global state management
+	- Jotai - for global state management and persisting data
 - TypeScript
 - CSS Modules
 - Express and Node - for TMDB api routes